 For students who have already taken the actual SAT or a mock test before, we can have you dive right into preparation!
-Feel free to get in touch to know how we can help, and also check out our SAT unlimited course, and our 3-week intensive course to see which one fits your needs.
+Feel free to get in touch to know how we can help, and also check out our SAT courses or contact us for a personalised schedule which fits your needs.

 Contact us at +65 6812 9999 for a free consultation or fill in the following form & our course consultants will reach out to you to schedule a slot.